 The children all chose the shape of the hat they wanted, so the next step was to build the actual hat. – We used the Mad hatter guide we used for Lily’s hat last year, and we just kept the top straight for the taller hats.
-For the sheep hat we cut a brim shape out of cardboard, found a party balloon left over from a birthday the week before*.
+For the sheep hat we cut a brim shape out of cardboard and found a party balloon left over from a birthday the week before*.
 We placed the balloon through the hole in the cardboard, to create a hat shape.
-Mr T and I did the cutting, mainly because the cardboard was so thick we needed to use a scalpel!
+Mr. T and I did the cutting, mainly because the cardboard was so thick we needed to use a scalpel!

 We then used paper mache on all the hats, so they were ready to paint.
 This took a few hours and was very, very messy!
 All the children enjoyed this step, even James who was a little reluctant to join in with the hat-making at first.

 *Balloons are another grey area for me – we have moved away from the mylar balloons that last forever but the children are still drawn to these ones.
 I bought this one without realising – it was part of a gift pack with a last-minute birthday badge we bought!

 The next step was the paint the hats!
 (All except Ava who was helping me do another round of paper mache).
 Lily’s paint was a different brand and didn’t cover the paper mache so well.
 I think Lily actually did about 8 coats on her hat (and because we were running out of time, I did 2 coats while she was at school!)

 We started to paper mache Amy’s hat first before we collected some newspaper.
 We papered Amy’s hat in normal white paper.
 This turned out to be brilliant as it only needed 2 coats of paint!

 The fiddly bits & the finished results

 James’ Pokemon Easter Bonnet (aged 9)